SAGE: Sequential Attribute Generator for Analyzing Glioblastomas using Limited Dataset: EXPERIMENTAL SETUP

 Answer 2: The images are tightly cropped since only the tumor is (synthetically) generated.
 Cropped images are used for data augmentation for the training of deep learning algorithms (to distinguish mutated/control groups) assuming the detection/segmentation has been done perfectly.
 We aim to evaluate how well the tumor features are learnt when isolated.
 Yes, the context is very important for image interpretation and currently we take that into account in the classification step where we learn the discriminatory features.

 \textit{4.
 Learning Discriminatory Features:} We focus our evaluation on our primary goal: to evaluate whether SAGE can consistently and precisely learn the desired feature distribution.
 To evaluate this, we use the generated images to classify real images.
 The rationale is: if SAGE-generated images can detect discriminatory features in a real test set, then SAGE has captured the desired data distribution unique to each class.
-We compare these results using synthetic images generated using DC-GAN and WGAN-GP to demonstrate the effectiveness of SAGE in learning from limited data.
+We compare these results using synthetic images generated using the 3 other GANs to demonstrate the effectiveness of SAGE in learning from limited data.
 We report accuracy, sensitivity, specificity and dice score for a complete evaluation of performance.
-Here accuracy is the proportion of total correct predictions, sensitivity is the true positive rate, specificity is the true negative rate and dice score is the harmonic mean of precision (proportion of true positives over all positive calls) and recall (sensitivity).
+Here, accuracy is the proportion of total correct predictions, sensitivity is the true positive rate, specificity is the true negative rate and dice score is the harmonic mean of precision (proportion of true positives over all positives) and recall (sensitivity).